mhdostal/ARCodeProject/README.md

 Introduction

- Augmented Reality (AR) experiences are designed to "augment" the physical world with virtual content that respects real world scale, position, and orientation of a device.
-The ArcGIS Runtime SDK for iOS and the ArcGIS Runtime Toolkit for iOS from Esri provide a simplified approach to developing AR solutions.
-By overlaying maps and data on top of a live camera feed, users can feel like they are viewing digital content in the real world.
+Augmented Reality (AR) experiences are designed to "augment" the physical world with virtual content.
+That means showing virtual content on top of a device's camera feed.
+As the device is moved around, that virtual content respects the real world scale, position, and orientation of the camera's view.
+The ArcGIS Runtime SDK for iOS and the ArcGIS Runtime Toolkit for iOS from Esri together provide a simplified approach to developing AR solutions that overlay maps and geographic data on top of a live camera feed.
+Users can feel like they are viewing digital mapping content in the real world.

- In the case of Runtime, a SceneView displays 3D geographic data as virtual content on top of a camera feed which representing the physical world.
-The ArcGISToolkit contains an AR component which allows quick and easy integration of AR into your application for a wide variety of scenarios.
+ In the case of Runtime, a SceneView displays 3D geographic data as virtual content on top of a camera feed which represents the physical world.
+In Runtime parlance, a Scene is a description of a 3D "Map" containing potentially many types of 3D geographic data.
+A Runtime SceneView is a UI component used to display that Scene to the user.
+When used in conjunction with the ArcGIS Toolkit, a SceneView can quickly and easily be turned into an AR experience to display 3D geographic data as virtual content on top of a camera feed.

 Before getting started, be sure to check out this Quick Start guide to get signed up for a free ArcGIS for Developers subscription. <link to Esri developer page>